 - GAMMA STERILIZED – The Care Touch lancets are gamma sterilized for a long shelf life.

-- PAIR WITH CARE TOUCH LANCING DEVICE – Our lancing device is a best seller.
-It has 10 depths to choose from and is good for finger and alternate site testing.
+- PAIR WITH CARE TOUCH LANCING DEVICE – It has 10 depths to choose from and is good for finger and alternate site testing.
 These lancets are compatible with most lancing devices.
 It is generic for Microlet lancets.

 - CARE TOUCH DIABETIC SUPPLIES – Check out our alcohol pads, pen needles, testing kits and more for all your diabetic supplies.